-(i) Income Taxes
+(h) Income Taxes

-CA LLC is organized as a limited liability company and treated as a partnership for US tax purposes; therefore, it is not directly subject to federal and state income taxes in the US.
-CA LLC is subject to certain state and local taxes where it conducts business.
-CA Asia is subject to corporate income tax in Singapore.
-CA Beijing is subject to corporate income tax in the People's Republic of China.
-CA LTD LLC is subject to income taxes in the United Kingdom, Australia, Canada and Germany.
+The Company is organized as a limited liability company and treated as a partnership for tax purposes; therefore, it is not directly subject to income taxes in the US.
+The Company is subject to income taxes in the United Kingdom, Australia, Canada, and Germany.